Information on bringing medicines, including controlled drugs, into New Zealand, and commercial importing and exporting

 - carry your medicines including controlled drugs in the original labelled containers.

-Cannabis-based products supplied in the United States of America cannot be carried with you when entering or leaving New Zealand.
+Medicinal cannabis products supplied in the United States of America cannot be carried with you when entering or leaving New Zealand.

 Commercial imports and exports of controlled drugs